Feeling a sore, lumpy breast while breastfeeding? Here’s how to ease inflammation and stay comfortable.

 This is different to engorgement.

-Localised breast inflammation can happen at any time during breastfeeding but some things may make it more likely:
+Inflammation can happen at any time during breastfeeding but it’s more likely if:

 - Breastfeeds are rushed or your baby doesn't have a full feed